 Let me know if you give it a try—or if you’ve got a go-to summer salad you’re loving right now.
 I’m always up for new ideas!

-Simply Salt & Soul Tips
+Simply Salt & Soul

-You might also be wondering: “Wait, doesn’t TCM usually discourage raw foods because they can dampen the Spleen’s digestive fire?”
-You’re absolutely right!
-Traditionally, TCM favours warmth to keep our “digestive pilot light” burning bright.
-However, health is all about seasonality and balance.
-In the peak of a humid summer, our bodies naturally carry more internal heat, and “Cooling” foods help us find equilibrium.
+The Soul (The Wellness): You might be thinking: “Wait, doesn’t TCM usually discourage raw foods because they can dampen the Spleen?”
+You’re right!
+TCM typically favours warmth to keep our “digestive fire” burning.
+However, health is about seasonality and balance.
+In the heat of summer, our bodies carry more internal heat, and cooling foods help us find equilibrium.

 Blueberry Vinaigrette